kangarko/docs/docs/guides/configuration/systems/ticket.md

 ---
 title: Ticket System
-description: Comprehensive guide to setting up and using the Ticket System in MineBot.
+description: Setting up and using the ticket system in MineBot.
 ---

 # Ticket System

-Welcome to the Ticket System guide for `MineBot`.
-This section provides detailed instructions on how to set up, configure, and use the Ticket System to manage user inquiries and support requests efficiently.
+Welcome to the ticket system guide for `MineBot`.

+Here, you'll learn how to set up, configure, and use the ticket system to manage reports, tickets and questions efficiently.

 - [Click here for example config](../../../examples/configuration/systems/ticket.md)

 ## <u>Ticket Systems</u>
-There are basically 2 basic ticket systems that you can configure as follows.
+There are 2 systems for tickets:

-### Thread
+### 1. Thread
-- I can say that this system uses a system that is not very old in discord, this system basically allows you to open subheadings on a single channel, and this ticket system is based on this basis.
+- This is a new system that MineBot uses to open subheadings on a single channel.

-### Category
+### 2. Category
-- This system is one of the much older ways if you want to stick to traditions, I can say that it is for you.
-This system basically opens different channels on a category.
+- This system opens different channels on a category.
+This is an older system preferred by some networks.

 === "Thread"
     ```markdown